 Therefore, stakeholders prioritize safety as an investment in sustainable business development.
 According to a recent report, 67% of digital advertisers level up their brands with security measures in mobile and app marketing to deliver a positive impression of their brand to users.

 Advertisers, ad networks, app publishers, and ad exchanges seek bespoke approaches to privacy and work together more closely to solve this problem, increasing transparency with GDPR and shifting to white-label blockchain fraud-resistant ad solutions.

 In-app advertising and new GDPR landscape

-How to make in-app advertising work impeccably?
+How to make in-app advertising work impeccably

 How to advertise on apps with DSP

-If you launch a campaign on DSP it will be a good practice to predefine how much money you are willing to spend per day on the campaign (daily spend).
+If you launch an app advertising campaign on DSP, it will be a good practice to pre-define how much money you are willing to spend per day on the advertising campaign (daily spend).

 To sum up